aws/aws-cdk/docs/src/writing-constructs.rst

   occur after construction time, override the `validate()` method.
 The hierarchy of validation:
     * Best: Incorrect code won't compile, because of type safety guarantees.
-    * Good: Runtime check everything the type checker can't enforce and fail early.
+    * Good: Runtime check everything the type checker can't enforce and fail early (error in the constructor).
-    * Okay: Synth-time validate everything that can't be checked at construction time.
+    * Okay: Synth-time validate everything that can't be checked at construction time (error in ``validate()``).
     * Not great: Fail with an error in CloudFormation (bad because the CloudFormation deploy operation may take a long while, and the error may take several minutes to surface).
-    * Worst: Fail with a timeout during CloudFormation deployment (it may take up to an hour for resource stabilization to timeout!)
+    * Very bad: Fail with a timeout during CloudFormation deployment (it may take up to an hour for resource stabilization to timeout!)
+    * Worst: Don't fail the deployment at all, but fail at runtime.
 * Avoid unneeded hierarchy in props; try to keep the props interface flat to help discoverability.
+* Constructs are classes that have a set of invariants they maintain over their lifetime (such as which members are initialized and relationships between properties as members are mutated).
+* Constructs mostly have write-only scalar properties that are passed in the constructor, but mutating functions for collections (for example, there will be ``construct.addElement()`` or ``construct.onEvent())`` functions, but not ``construct.setProperty()``.
+It is perfectly fine to deviate from this convention as it makes sense for your own constructs.
-* Don't expose **Token** s to your consumers; tokens are an implementation mechanism for one of two purpose: representing CloudFormation intrinsic values, or representing lazily evaluated values.
+* Don't expose **Tokens** to your consumers; tokens are an implementation mechanism for one of two purpose: representing CloudFormation intrinsic values, or representing lazily evaluated values.
 They can be used for implementation purposes, but use more specific types as part of your public API.
-* Don't use type unions (**string | BucketName**); they do not translate well across **jsii**.
-Instead, either just accept a **string** or a **BucketName**.
-  One can always be translated into the other (either by Token stringification or by constructing a **BucketName** from a literal).
+* **Tokens** are (mostly) only used in the implementation of an L2 to pass lazy values to other constructs.
+For example, if you have an array that can be mutated during the lifetime of your class, you pass it to an L1 construct like so: ``new cdk.Token(() => this.myList)``.
+* Be aware that you might not be able to usefully inspect all strings.
+Any string passed into your construct may contain special markers that represent values that will only be known at deploy time (for example, the ARN of a resource that will be created during deployment).
+Those are *stringified Tokens* and they look like ``"${TOKEN[Token.123]}"``.
+You will not be able to validate those against a regular expression, for example, as their "real" values are not known yet.
+To figure out if your string contains a special marker, use ``cdk.unresolved(string)``.
+* Indicate units of measurement in property names that don't use a strong type.
+  Use **milli**, **sec**, **min**, **hr**, **Bytes**, **KiB**, **MiB**, **GiB**, etc.
+* Be sure to define an **IMyResource** interface for your resources which defines the API area that other constructs are going to use.
+Typical capabilities on this interface are querying for a resource ARN and adding resource permissions.
-* Accept objects instead of ARNs; when accepting other resources as parameters, declare your property as **queue: QueueRef** instead of **queueArn: Arn**.
+* Accept objects instead of ARNs or names; when accepting other resources as parameters, declare your property as **resource: IMyResource** instead of **resourceArn: string**.
 This makes snapping objects together feel natural to consumers, and allows you to query/modify the incoming resource as well.
 The latter is particularly useful if something about IAM permissions need to be set, for example.
-* Use **XxxRef** instead of **Xxx** to allow imports to work; when accepting resource parameters, accept the **XxxRef** variant of the class (if available).
-This makes it possible for users to pass resources that aren't defined in the same CDK app.
+* Implement **export()** and **import()** functions for your resource; these make it possible to interoperate with resources that are not defined in the same CDK app (they may be manually created, created using raw CloudFormation, or created in a completely unrelated CDK app).
 * If your construct wraps a single (or most prominent) other construct, give it an id of either **"Resource"** or **"Default"**; The "main" resource that an AWS Construct represents should use the ID **Resource**, for higher-level